 Research motivation

 Until now, the diagnose of clubfoot muscle atrophy is mainly depended on magnetic resonance imaging.
 Ultrasound is simple and real-time, and it is more suitable for follow-up prenatal observation and postnatal treatment.
-Therefore, this study clarifies the diagnostic value of three-dimensional (3D) tomographic ultrasound imaging (TUI) imaging technique for neurogenic congenital clubfoot muscle atrophy.
+Therefore, this study clarifies the diagnostic value of 3D tomographic ultrasound imaging (TUI) for neurogenic congenital clubfoot muscle atrophy.
 There is no targeted drug treatment for clubfoot muscle atrophy currently, so this study attempts to reveal the mechanism of TAZ involvement in clubfoot muscle atrophy and to find drug therapeutic targets.

 Research objectives

-The objective of this study was to establish an ultrasound evaluation system for clubfoot muscle atrophy and to reveal the possible mechanisms how TAZ and myostatin involved in clubfoot muscle atrophy, provide a theoretical basis for the development of potential drug therapy.
+The objective of this study was to establish an ultrasound evaluation system for clubfoot muscle atrophy and to reveal the possible mechanisms of TAZ and myostatin involvement in clubfoot muscle atrophy and provide a theoretical basis for the development of potential drug therapy.

 Research methods

-2D and 3D ultrasound imaging was performed for prenatal diagnosis of fetuses with neurological clubfoot.
-3D ultrasound TUI technique was firstly applied in quantitative evaluation of muscle atrophy.
-Muscle specimens were obtained and protein expression were determined by western blotting and immunostaining.
-TAZ overexpressed C2C12 cells were induced differentiation and treated with myostatin, muscle differentiation of each group was compared quantitatively, the Akt/FOXO4 signaling pathway elements expression was detected by western blotting.
+Prenatal 2D and 3D ultrasound imaging was used to diagnose fetuses with neurological clubfoot.
+Quantitative evaluation of muscle atrophy was performed by 3D TUI.
+Muscle specimens were obtained, and protein expression was determined by western blotting and immunostaining.
+TAZ overexpressed C2C12 cells were differentiated and treated with myostatin, muscle differentiation of each group was compared quantitatively, and the Akt/FOXO4 signaling pathway expression was detected by western blotting.

 Research results

-3D TUI technique can detect the muscle atrophy on the varus side, which is significantly smaller than the contralateral side.
+The 3D TUI can detect the muscle atrophy on the varus side, which is significantly smaller than the contralateral side.
 In the gastrocnemius specimens, TAZ and myostatin had opposite expression trends and were negatively correlated.
-Myostatin inhibits C2C12 muscle differentiation, manifested as less thinner myotubes, and rescued by TAZ overexpression.
-Over-expressed TAZ reduces the increased p-Akt and FOXO4 expression caused by myostatin.
+Myostatin inhibited C2C12 muscle differentiation, manifested as thinner myotubes, and was rescued by TAZ overexpression.
+Overexpressed TAZ reduces the increased p-Akt and FOXO4 expression caused by myostatin.

 Research conclusions

-3D ultrasound TUI technology can be used to evaluate neurogenic clubfoot muscle atrophy.
+The 3D TUI technology can be used to evaluate neurogenic clubfoot muscle atrophy.
 TAZ and myostatin expression are negatively correlated in muscle samples.
-TAZ antagonizes muscle differentiation inhibition induced by myostatin and the mechanism may potentially through repression of the Akt/FOXO4 signaling pathway.
+TAZ antagonizes muscle differentiation inhibition induced by myostatin, and the mechanism may potentially work through repression of the Akt/FOXO4 signaling pathway.

 Research perspectives

-Using 3D ultrasound to evaluate the clubfoot muscle atrophy in prenatal and postpartum.
-Appling previously developed TAZ activators for the future research in order to develop new drug therapy of clubfoot muscle atrophy.
+Using 3D ultrasound to evaluate the clubfoot muscle atrophy prenatally and postpartum is effective.
+Appling previously developed TAZ activators for future research in order to develop new drug therapy of clubfoot muscle atrophy is necessary.

 REFERENCES